Shim'Tar: Akila and Artemis

 Eventually a young amazon named Akila assumed the role of the new Shim'Tar.
 As opposed to the previous Shim'Tars, the title had become adopted by the Bana-Mighdallian Amazons as the station of "protector" within their tribe.
 Akila proved to be an asset to both the Bana tribe as well as to Wonder Woman and her tribe of Amazons.
 Akila was specially chosen by Queen Hippolyta to act as the Bana tribe's representative.
 Hippolyta provided Akila the means to attend the University of Oxford in Man's World in order to further her education.
 During her schooling she had become an engineer and so, she redesigned her armor using a combination of technology and magic.
 When the gorilla Queen Abu-Gita and her hordes tried to invade Paradise Island, Akila helped Diana and Artemis defeat their attack.

 Due to civil unrest between the two tribes residing on Themyscira, the Themyscirian Amazons and Amazons of Bana-Mighdall declared war upon each other.
 During this battle the still young Akila was unable to defend either tribe due to her inexperience and blatant uninterest in becoming a warrior.
 She was hurt during battle and agreed to hand over the title and armor of "Shim'Tar" to Artemis.
 Artemis acted as her tribe's Shim'Tar until Queen Hippolyta abolished the Amazon's Monarchy rule, after which Artemis set her position as Shim'Tar aside to become the Amazon nation's co-ruler beside the Amazon General Philippus.

-In the Rebirth, the title of the Shim'Tar reappears and is taken by a new version of Akila, wielder of the Bow of Ra and Artemis' best friend and her former lover.
+In the DC Rebirth, the title of the Shim'Tar reappears and is taken by a new version of Akila, wielder of the Bow of Ra and Artemis' best friend and her former lover.